Henry Washburn Berthrong

 - Died April 28, 1928 in Chelsea, MA USA

-Enlisted during the Civil War as a Musician on 27 August 1862 in Rochester, NY at the age of 18; Enlisted in Company E, 140th Infantry Regiment (New York) on 13 September 1862; Mustered out on 12 June 1865 in Washington, DC
+Harry Berthrong enlisted during the Civil War as a musician on August 27, 1862 in Rochester, NY at the age of 18; he enlisted in Company E, 140th Infantry Regiment (New York) on September 13th of that same year.
+He mustered out on June 12, 1865 in Washington, DC.

-The following biographical information is provided by Sheila McCreven, great-great-granddaughter of Henry Berthrong (email her at: firstname.lastname@example.org)
+The following biographical information is provided by Sheila McCreven, great-great-granddaughter of Henry Berthrong.

-Henry W. Berthrong, noted as a portrait painter, athlete, and Custom officer, died yesterday afternoon at the Old Soldiers' Home, Chelsea, where he had been only three weeks.
-He was a veteran of the Civil War [ See Catchers who served in the Military.] and was 84 years old, having been born January 1, 1844 at Mumford, NY.
+Henry W. Berthrong, noted as a portrait painter, athlete, and Custom officer, died yesterday afternoon at the Old Soldiers' Home, Chelsea, MA, where he had been only three weeks.
+He was a veteran of the Civil War and was 84 years old, having been born January 1, 1844 at Mumford, NY.